pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32469I_EVAL/Examples/ADC/ADC_RegularConversion_Interrupt/readme.txt

 @par Example Description

-This example describes how to use the ADC in interrupt mode to convert data through the HAL API.
+How to use the ADC in interrupt mode to convert data through the HAL API.

 The ADC3 is configured to convert continuously ADC_CHANNEL_10.